Uijeongbu: Transport

-A VAL driver-less metro system, U Line, is an elevated line, 11.067 km long, covering 15 stations.
+A VAL driverless metro system, U Line, is an elevated line, 11.067 km long, covering 15 stations.
 It had its grand opening on 26 June 2012 with normal passenger operations on 1 July 2012.

 Uijeongbu is also served by the Seoul Metropolitan Subway's Line 1 and Line 7.
 The six stations within the city boundaries are Nogyang, Ganeung, Uijeongbu, Hoeryong, Mangwolsa, and Jangam.
 It takes around 40 minutes to reach Uijeongbu from central Seoul by subway.

-Extensive bus routes cover north-eastern Gyeonggi-do.
-There are three basic kinds: Ilban Bus, normal bus; Jwaseok Bus, larger and slightly more expensive; and Maeul Bus, "village bus", a smaller bus with fewer seats.
+Extensive bus routes cover north-eastern Gyeonggi Province.
+There are three basic kinds: ilban bus, normal bus; jwaseok bus, larger and slightly more expensive; and maeul bus, "village bus", a smaller bus with fewer seats.
 An intercity bus station is available for longer distances.
 Airport limousine buses run frequently to both Incheon and Gimpo airports.

 Education

 The South Korean educational system, regarded as one of the most difficult in the world, officially incorporates Primary or Elementary, Middle, Secondary, Vocational and Tertiary levels.
 Anything below primary school is not required.
 Uijeongbu is home to several educational establishments, most of which are available to both South Korean citizens and foreign nationals.
 Some schools, however, are only accessible to the families and other affiliates of the US Army.
 The schools in Uijeongbu range from the standard Korean high school, such as Gyeonggi High School, to the Americanized, International Christian School which lies in the northern part of the city, close to Nogyang Station.

 Earlier forms of education, such as kindergarten, are not compulsory in South Korea and young children traditionally remain with the family as long as possible, but many are still available.
-One such establishment is the privately run kindergarten, Yebbeun Kindergarten or Pretty Kindergarten (예쁜유치원) which is located near Sae-mal Station.
+One such establishment is the privately run kindergarten, Yebbeun Kindergarten or Pretty Kindergarten (예쁜유치원) which is located near Saemal Station.